-In the summer of 2018, our community here at Shambhala Mountain Center became deeply shaken, as we learned that the spiritual leader of Shambhala, Sakyong Mipham Rinpoche, had been accused of clergy sexual misconduct.
+In the summer of 2018, our community here at Shambhala Mountain Center became deeply shaken, as we learned that the spiritual leader of Shambhala, Sakyong Mipham Rinpoche, had been accused of clergy sexual misconduct by multiple students.

 Shambhala International hired Wickwire Holm, a law firm based in Halifax, Nova Scotia, to conduct a third-party investigation of the claims.
 In February 2019, Shambhala International released the findings of the investigation.
 You can read the full Wickwire Holm report here.
 In summary, the independent investigator found enough credible claims to establish a pattern of clergy sexual misconduct.